IVEC 2025 Call for Proposals

 Session Formats

 Workshops are action-oriented, hands-on sessions intended to train and actively engage participants.
-Workshop proposals must describe the intended content, goals of the session, and how virtual technology will be used to enhance/maximize engagement through hands-on components of the session. (max.
-300 words)
+To facilitate engagement with the diversity of audience, workshops will be fully on site, or fully remote.
+Workshop proposals must specify the format and describe the intended content, goals of the session, and how activities and/or technology will be used to enhance/maximize engagement through hands-on components of the session.
+(Proposals for workshops should not exceed 300 words)